Environmental Protection and Other Legislation Amendment Bill 2020

 3.35 pmMr MADDENSupports

-As committee member, supported the bill's objectives of establishing the Rehabilitation Commissioner and enhancing the residual risk framework.
+Supported the bill as a committee member, outlining the policy objectives around the Rehabilitation Commissioner and residual risk framework.

 3.39 pmMr KNUTHOpposes

-The KAP cannot support the Environmental Protection and Other Legislation Amendment Bill as it sets a perception of cleaning up the reef regulation legislation implemented by this government.
-We should not even be debating this legislation as the original bill should never have been forced on farmers in the first place.2020-08-11View Hansard
+The KAP cannot support the Environmental Protection and Other Legislation Amendment Bill as it sets a perception of cleaning up the reef regulation legislation implemented by this government.2020-08-11View Hansard

 3.44 pmMs PUGHSupports